WISE-Community/WISE-VLE--Deprecated--/src/main/webapp/vle/themes/wise/README.txt

 http://jqueryui.com/themeroller/).

 If you are including a screenshot and/or thumbnail image for this theme, be sure to add the corresponding image files to the theme package as well.
+Note: screenshots/thumbnails will be displayed in the project settings section of the WISE authoring tool where authors can select a theme and corresponding navigation mode to use for each project.

 The following fields must be included in the theme's "config.json" file.
 Modify each field to match your theme.